ker10epere/backend-api-examination/README.md

 - To run all test in the project run `npm test`
 - To run single test in the project run `npm test -- [filename of the file to test]`

+# SEEDING

+To generate nth amount of users run

+- `npm run seed user <number of users to generate>`